44670/p7zip-wasm/README.md

 # p7zip-wasm
-A simple unarchiver in browser.
-Works on a modern browser.
+Porting p7zip to WebAssembly.

+Should be workable on modern browsers.

 Still working-in-progress.

 # Try it on your browser